milic12/web-shop-crud/README.md

-# Tutorial

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.

-## Development server
+## Run the app

-Run `ng serve` for a dev server.
+Run `ng serve` for a client side.
 Navigate to `http://localhost:4200/`.

-The application will automatically reload if you change any of the source files.
+navigate to server inside source and run:

+`npm start` for a server side.

 ## Code scaffolding